 By the time that Matthew and I had a chance to get outside, most everything had melted, so we elected to go for a hike instead.
 We combed the DNT (Norwegian Trekking Association) map for a new yet nearby footpath and finally decided upon one in the Baerumsmarka (the forest that surrounds the neighborhood of Baerum).
 Notable sights advertised along the route included the Haslumseter ski chapel, a shooting range (passing it was a bit unnerving, as we kept waiting to be struck by a stray bullet), a viewpoint known as the Skuta, and Brunkollen, a snack shack for hikers.
 As most of you know, our hikes always include refueling at one of Norway’s adorable, log-cabin-ish sportstuas — which literally translates as “sports living room.”

 For those of you who are interested in the trek but are without a car, it’s a short jaunt on the #6 T-bane metro line to Kolsås.
-Hop off at the Bekkestua stop, and from there, it’s a rather lengthy, roadside meander to reach the forest path.
+Hop off at the Bekkestua stop, and from there, it’s a half0-hour roadside meander to reach the forest path.
 The good news is that along the way you’ll see lovely homes, rolling green golf courses, and stables ringed by pastures full of gorgeous horses.
 Don’t worry, the trailhead is clearly marked; after you pass the furniture refinishing shop, you’ll see the path winding alongside a creek.

 I’d say the hike is fairly easy, with the caveat that, like all Norwegian trails, you’ll have to watch your step.
 Gnarled tree roots and sizeable boulders lace the path, reminding you that this is wild terrain, not the heavily groomed, sanitized-for-your-protection boardwalks commonly found in U.S. state parks.
 The hilliness will also give you a bit of a workout, but the stunning viewpoints along the way are totally worth it.